hosainnet/hosain.net/_posts/2015-11-11-dependency-injection-with-dagger-2-and-android.markdown

 # Dagger 2

 [Dagger 2](http://google.github.io/dagger/) is a lightweight DI framework by Google.
-It uses a annotations processing to easily declare dependencies between classes without a lot of boilerplate code.
+It uses annotations processing to easily declare dependencies between classes without a lot of boilerplate code.

 Consider the following revised version of our previous example, using Dagger 2: